 5.7 Delivery periods indicated by Duif are without obligation and can never be considered deadlines.

 5.8 Duif will never be in default by the sole expiry of the agreed delivery periods, but this always requires a written notice of default, in which Duif is given a reasonable period to meet its obligations.

 5.9 Partial deliveries will be allowed at all times.

 Article 6 – Non-acceptance

-6.1 If it has not been agreed otherwise that delivery is EXW Aalsmeer, the Netherlands, or Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2020), the Buyer must pick up the Products bought by it after creation of the relevant agreement as soon as possible, in any case within 48 hours, or have them accepted by a carrier indicated by the Buyer, either in Aalsmeer, the Netherlands, or in Bielsk Podlaski, Poland, unless otherwise agreed in writing.
+6.1 If it has not been agreed otherwise that delivery is EXW Warmond, the Netherlands, or Bielsk Podlaski, Poland (Duif warehouse) (Incoterms 2020), the Buyer must pick up the Products bought by it after creation of the relevant agreement as soon as possible, in any case within 48 hours, or have them accepted by a carrier indicated by the Buyer, either in Warmond, the Netherlands, or in Bielsk Podlaski, Poland, unless otherwise agreed in writing.

 6.2 If the Buyer for any reason whatsoever does not accept the Products offered by Duif for delivery or does not accept them in time, beyond Duif's control and power, the Buyer will be sent an invoice nevertheless and it will nevertheless be held to comply with the agreed payment conditions as if the Products delivered were accepted by it after all.

 6.3 If the Buyer does not accept the Products delivered by Duif, Duif will be authorised to store the Products at a site chosen by Duif for the account and risk of the Buyer.
 Duif will not be liable to compensate any loss - including but not limited to loss as a result of a decline in quality or weight - to the Buyer in connection with the non-acceptance of the Products delivered.